-Find out more about the stories that will be featured in the 2014 National Memorial Day Concert.
+Find out more about the stories that were featured in the 2014 National Memorial Day Concert.

 Each year, the National Memorial Day Concert presents a unique program honoring the valor and patriotism of Americans who have served our country.
 The show pays tribute to their sacrifices, as well as those of their families and loved ones.

-As the war in Afghanistan winds down, the 2014 National Memorial Day Concert will recognize our servicemen and servicewomen with a special “welcome home” to thank veterans who served in Afghanistan.
+As the war in Afghanistan winds down, the 2014 National Memorial Day Concert recognized our servicemen and servicewomen with a special “welcome home” to thank veterans who served in Afghanistan.

 In these segments of the show, we’ll feature a story about a critically wounded veteran suffering from severe physical injuries and the grave invisible wounds of war.
 We’ll also focus on the story of a mother coping with grief after the death of her son, the first to die in Afghanistan.
 His service inspired her to become actively involved with Gold Star Mothers.
 Now she is helping other mothers with their loss, grief and healing as they move forward with their lives.

-This year the National Memorial Day Concert will also mark its 25th anniversary, featuring a reflection of the many stories of service and sacrifice presented throughout the years.
+In 2014 the National Memorial Day Concert marked its 25th anniversary, featuring a reflection of the many stories of service and sacrifice presented throughout the years.
 These heartfelt moments have brought us together as one family of Americans, paying tribute to those who defend our freedom.

 Help is available support 24 hours a day, 7 days a week, 365 days a year for veterans in crisis and their families and friends.
 Qualified, caring Department of Veterans Affairs responders answer a confidential toll-free hotline at 1-800-273-8255 and Press 1.
 Confidential help is also available in a chat online, or by sending a text message to 838255.